astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

 ### `propose_new_owner`

-Creates an offer for a new owner.
-The validity period of the offer is set in the `expires_in` variable.
+Creates a proposal to change the contract owner.
+The validity period for the offer is set in the `expires_in` variable.

 ```json
 {